-Originally from Seattle, Washington, Wong has soloed with orchestras across the US and abroad.
-Recent concerts include national tours with Juilliard415, solo performances with the National Symphony Orchestra of Panama, a multiple concert tour with the New Zealand String Quartet, and recitals with world-renowned pianists Anton Nel and Byron Schenkman.
+Originally from Seattle, Washington, Rachell has been a featured soloist with orchestras across the United States and abroad.
+Notable appearances include Vivaldi’s Winter from the Four Seasons with American Bach Soloists in San Francisco, the Sibelius Violin Concerto with the Orquesta Sinfónica UCR in Costa Rica, Bottesini’s Gran Duo Concertante with the Orquesta Sinfónica Nacional de Panamá, tours with the New Zealand String Quartet, and recitals with world-renowned pianists Anton Nel and Byron Schenkman.

 Rachell was a prize winner in the XXI International Johann Sebastian Bach Competition in Leipzig, Germany, and has won grand prizes in the 52nd Sorantin International String Competition, and the International Crescendo Music Awards.
 She most recently won the inaugural Next Generation Competition, as part of the Gallery Concerts series in Seattle.
 An avid chamber musician, Rachell regularly performs at Valley of the Moon Music Festival in Sonoma, CA and on the chamber music series Byron Schenkman & Friends in Seattle’s Benaroya Hall.
 Rachell is a founding member of New Amsterdam Consort, an emerging New York City based string ensemble committed to performing the overlooked consort-style music of the seventeenth century.
 She was recently selected as a 2019/2020 Mercury Chamber Orchestra Juilliard Fellow, and as an American Fellow of The English Concert.
 Supported by The English Concert in America (TECA), the Fellowship provides performance and professional development opportunities to emerging artists in the field of historical performance.